-In order to avoid camping in remote villages, where facilities are almost non-existent, we rather add extra driving per day along the Satipo road, so that you can stay in the most adequate accommodations but still see all the key birds.
-However, this could be tiring for some people.
-This trip is for adventurous birders who are in search of a great list of endemics and special Andean species.
-Participants should be able to walk at least three kilometers (about two miles) per day and face high elevations throughout most of the trip.
-The trip would be enjoyable also for advanced birders who love the outdoors and overlanding trips.
+This trip is for the adventurous birder in search of a great list of endemics and Andean specials.
+Participants should be able to walk about two miles (three kilometers) per day and cope with high altitudes for most of the trip.
+The trip would also be enjoyable for advanced birders who love the outdoors and overlanding trips.
 The scenery is fantastic throughout the tour, and there are good photo opportunities.